Skip to content

 Entries will be judged against six criteria:

-Judging to be done blind from one another to prevent conformism and social pressure.
-Judges are selected from a breadth of worlds at the intersection of innovation, technology, design, and craft.
+Judges to be selected from a breadth of worlds at the intersection of innovation, technology, design, and craft.

 Format